IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Electricity transmission network
 --------------------------------

+At least one electric transmission line connecting two different nodes must be defined.

 A description of the circuit (initial node, final node, circuit) data included in the file ``oT_Data_Network.csv`` follows:

 ===================  ===============================================================================================================  ======